CITB Site Supervisor Safety Training Scheme

 SSSTS Course Content

-The main focus of the SSSTS course content will be on the importance of risk assessments in construction sectors.
+The course content will be on the importance of risk assessments in construction sectors.
 There is a focus on how to implement control measures on site and how to use communication to ensure the site remains safe for everyone.
 The CITB site supervision course content works on monitoring the control measures and work making sure that the work is carried out correctly and follows the advice and guides set out in the risk assessments.

-- The Health and Safety Acts, Regulations and the Approved Codes of Practice and Guidance Notes
+- The Health and Safety at Work Act, Regulations and the Approved Codes of Practice and Guidance Notes

 - The H&S Legal System